ygua699/week02lab-git/README.md

 "fast-forwards" hint.

-What Dev2 and Dev3 now need to do (first one, then the other, otherwise the same problem will occur) is perform a 'pull to merge'.
+What Dev2 and Dev3 now need to do (first one, then the other, otherwise the same problem will occur) is to perform a 'pull to merge'.
 This is done by issuing a "pull" either through the IDE or command line (<tt>git pull</tt>).

 From Eclipse, ensure "Merge" is selected when doing the merge.

 ![](src/resources/pullmerge.png)

-From the command line when you do the command you will see something like:
+From the command line when you run this command you will see something like:
 ```
 Auto-merging filethatwaschanged.txt
 CONFLICT (content): Merge conflict in filethatwaschanged.txt